yanik-recke/yanik-recke/README.md

-Hi, I'm a Software Engineer at IT.UV Software GmbH and currently doing my M.Sc. in Computer Science.
-This is my GitHub repository.
+Hi, I'm a Software Engineer at Phoenics.IT (formerly IT.UV Software GmbH).